 Would I have access to the command line to do sitewide tasks in WP-CLI (WordPress Command Line Interpreter), MySql (the WordPress database), or even Git (if I want to revision control code changes or test plugins, themes, or updates before going live with them)?

-The only way I can truly tell what the capabilities of WA’s hosting would be through building up my wife’s food blog (which was how I got to WA in the first place).
+The only way I can truly tell what the capabilities of WA’s hosting would be through building up my other blogs that I’ve started through WA.

-So I’ll be updating this review as I learn more through my experiences.
+So I’ll be updating this review as I learn more through my experiences, but in the mean time, you can see my progress by checking out homeownerheadaches.com.

 Members Who Have Upgraded Do So For Life